rishik2/PasswordGenerator/README.md

 # PasswordGenerator
-This is a program for generating readable password.
+This is a program for generating readable password using words from classic poems.